mantczakaus/ont_amplicon/README.md

 By default the quality filtered reads derived during the pre-processing step are also mapped back to the reference blast match and samtools consensus are used to derive independent guided-reference consensuses.
 Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

+### HTML report
+An html summary report is generated for each sample, incorporating sample metadata, QC before and after preprocessing, blast results and coverage statistics.
+It also provides a link to the bam files generated when ampping back to consensus.

 ## Output files

 All the top hits derived for each contig are listed under the file **SampleName_assembly_blastn_top_hits.txt**.
 This file contains the following 26 columns: